Austin FC: First seasons

 Austin FC hired Josh Wolff as their first head coach in July 2019 and hired Claudio Reyna as the club's Sporting Director in November of the same year.
-The two were teammates for the United States from 1999-2006.
+The two were teammates for the United States from 1999 to 2006.

 In July 2020, Austin signed their first player, Rodney Redes.

 Before the start of their inaugural season, Alexander Ring was named the first club captain.

 Austin FC played their first MLS match against LAFC at Banc of California Stadium on April 17, 2021, losing 0–2.
 The club secured its first victory the following week against the Colorado Rapids, winning 3–1.
 Diego Fagúndez scored the club's first goal and the following two were scored by the club's first Designated Player, Cecilio Dominguez.
 Their home opener was held on June 19, 2021, against the San Jose Earthquakes, a match which ended 0-0.
 The team secured its first home victory on July 1, 2021, defeating the Portland Timbers 4–1.
 Jon Gallagher scored the team's first home goal and the first MLS goal at Q2 Stadium.

 Austin FC signed Sebastián Driussi, on July 29, 2021, from Zenit Saint Petersburg for a $7 million transfer fee.
 He became the first player to score 10, 20, and 30 career goals for the club at various points in 2022 and was named the club's first All-Star that season.
 Driussi signed an extension through 2025 with a 2026 option and became the second captain for the club.

 On September 9, 2021, Owen Wolff signed a homegrown player contract with Major League Soccer side Austin FC, signing a deal through to 2025 and becoming the club's first homegrown player signing.